Finding self-publishing help. Written by Rita Emmett

 When looking for more help, I stumbled across Chrissy at Indie Publishing Group.
 She formatted the book for Kindle and Create Space.
 Then gently took me by the hand and led me through the next steps for publishing and promoting a picture book.

 No more wasted time.
 No more embarrassing mistakes.
-If you ever are hitting a wall not knowing what the next step is, I recommend reaching out for help.
+If you ever hit a wall and don’t know the next step, I recommend reaching out for help.
 There are many people out there who promise a lot but ultimately end up delivering very little.
 Marketing and publishing books, especially self-publishing, is hit and miss.
 What works for one may not work for another.
-Perseverance and the ability to learn and adapt are essential for any authors thinking of publishing their books.
+Perseverance and the ability to learn and adapt are essential for any author thinking of publishing their books.

 Thank you, Rita Emmett, for your guest post on finding self-publishing help.

-It’s interesting to note that for every author, there’s a similar but very different journey they go as they journey through the self-publishing process.
+It’s interesting to note that every author experiences a similar but very different journey through the self-publishing process.

 Rita Emmett’s book Farkle Shark, You Are Not Stupid is available on Amazon.